 - Pythagoras Theorem: In a right-angled triangle, the square of the length of the hypotenuse (the side opposite to the right angle) is equal to the sum of the squares of the length of the other two sides.

-For the construction of Triangle all its dimension and angles need not be required.
+For the construction of the Triangle, all its dimension and angles need not be required.

-Any of the following set of measurement are required to construct a triangle:
+Any of the following set of measurement is required to construct a triangle: